Did Santa bring you a new puppy or kitten for Christmas? Here are some important things to remember when caring for your new pet.

 License your pet: All dogs and cats that live within the city limits are required to have an annual city license.
 The City’s pet license requirement helps keep rabies under control by enforcing the rabies vaccination requirements.
 The cost of a license is $5 for animals that are spayed or neutered or $20 for unaltered animals.
 For residents age 65 and older, the license is free if the pet is spayed or neutered.
 Free licenses are limited to one per person.
 Licenses may be obtained online, by phone, email, mail, or at the shelter.
 Visit pets.georgetown.org/licensing-your-pets for more information.

-Take care of your pet: You may not allow an animal to damage private property other than the owner’s property.
+Take care after your pet: You may not allow an animal to damage private property other than the owner’s property.
 Pick up after your pet by immediately removing any waste on public or private property and properly disposing of it.
 Free-roaming cats that cause a nuisance while off their owner’s property can be impounded and their owner can be fined.

 Establish a relationship with a veterinarian: Vets are in high demand these days.
 Don’t wait until you have an emergency to take your pet to a vet.
 If your pet hasn’t been spayed or neutered, there are low-cost options out there if you are able to wait.
-Pro tip: if you adopt from a shelter, the animal will already be spayed, neutered and vaccinated.
+Pro tip: if you adopt from a shelter, the animal will already be spayed, neutered, and vaccinated.

 Learn more about Georgetown’s animal-related ordinances at pets.georgetown.org/overview/ordinances.